kzhrk/hellosuisei.com/README.md

 # HELLO-SUISEI

-This repository is a website date of kojin sākuru (personal circles).
+This repository is a website data of kojin sākuru (personal circles).